William M. Feigenbaum: Life

-He was a member of the Socialist Party of America.
+Like his father, Feigenbaum was a member of the Socialist Party of America.
 In November 1916, he ran for Congress in the 10th District, but was defeated by the incumbent Republican Reuben L. Haskell.

 In November 1917, he was elected to the New York State Assembly (Kings County, 6th District), defeating the incumbent Republican Nathan D. Shapiro.
 Feigenbaum polled 3,694 votes, Shapiro polled 3,184 votes, and Democrat Martin Solomon polled 2,217.
 Feigenbaum was one of ten Socialist members of the 141st New York State Legislature in 1918.

-Afterwards he became the associated editor of The New Leader, and wrote for several newspapers and political magazines.
+After losing reelection in 1918, Feigenbaum became the associated editor of The New Leader, and wrote for several newspapers and political magazines.
+He was again an unsuccessful candidate for the Assembly in 1919, 1922 and 1923, as well as for Congress in 1924, 1926, and 1928, and for State Senate in 1930, 1932 and 1934.

-In 1930 and 1932, he ran for the New York State Senate (4th D.) but was defeated both times by Democrat Philip M. Kleinfeld.
+After the Old Guard faction of the Socialist Party broke away in 1936, Feigenbaum joined them in forming the Social Democratic Federation.
+He was later involved with the American Labor Party.

-He died on April 23, 1949, at the Montgomery Nursing Home in Brooklyn.
+Feigenbaum died on April 23, 1949, at the Montgomery Nursing Home in Brooklyn.